 Customized Treatment for Optimal Cosmetic Results

-We take the time during every pre-operative consultation to learn what his patients want to achieve from a tummy tuck both for their bodies and for their self-confidence.
+We take the time during every pre-operative consultation to learn what patients want to achieve from a tummy tuck, both for their bodies and for their self-confidence.
 By listening to what patients have to say and closely examining them rather than performing a one-size-fits-all procedure on every person, we provide patients with completely customized treatment that takes into account their specific goals.

 The Tummy Tuck Procedure and Recovery

-The surgeon will separate the skin from the abdominal muscles, which are then pulled together and stitched into place for a firmer abdomen and narrower waist.
-They will then stretch the skin flap down and over the newly tightened muscles, remove excess skin, and reattach the navel in a natural position.
+The surgeon will separate the skin from the abdominal muscles.
+The sagging muscles are pulled together and stitched into place for a firmer abdomen and narrower waist.
+The surgeon will then stretch the skin flap down and over the newly tightened muscles, remove excess skin, and reattach the navel in a natural position.